patxipierce/rasyen/README.md

     - Will recursively "deep merge" the objects that are passed to it
 - `Rasyen.replace_in_obj(old_obj, replace_arr, path_arr)`
     - Will take any object and replace an array determined by the path array
+- `Rasyen.list_save_item(result, name)`
+    - Saves the result in a temporary list with the specified name
 - `Rasyen.list_remove_item(name, str, path_array)`
     - Removes an item from a list temporarily
 - `Rasyen.list_load(name, object_or_array)`